Why Easy Runs Matter: Mastering the Aerobic Base and Smart Intensity for Faster Times

 The 80/20 sweet spot

-A meta‑analysis of elite and recreational athletes found that those who allocate ≈80 % of training volume to easy zones and ≈20 % to hard work achieve the greatest performance gains.
-The model is flexible – for very busy runners a 75/25 split can work, but the principle remains: most miles easy, a few miles hard.
+A meta‑analysis spanning elite and recreational runners found that athletes distributing ≈80 % of training volume to easy zones and ≈20 % to hard work post the strongest improvements.
+The split can flex – very time‑pressed runners manage 75/25 – but the core holds: keep most miles easy, sharpen a few miles hard.

 Practical application: self‑coaching with personalised tools